Geonovum/KP-APIs/API-strategie-extensies/ext-security.md

 ### API access patterns
 Because security is about compromises one should first be aware of what access patterns need to be supported.

-#### Machine to Machine
+#### Machine to machine
 Two different machines negotiate a secure point to point connection.
-One side acts as the client the other as the server.
+One side acts as the client, the other as the server.
 Both sides identify and authenticate the other party.
 The server authorizes access to its resources by the client based on the established identity of the client.
 The authorizations for a client are determined by doing a lookup to an identity store based on the established identity of the client.
 Note that in Dutch government we often only identify organizations and not individual machines or their users.
 Therefor the access rights or permissions associated with a given identity might be far greater than needed.
 This is breaking the principle of least privilege.

 #### Rights delegation
 In the rights delegation pattern a system is granted access to a resource by and on behalf of the owner of that resource.
 The rights delegation access pattern can help solve the problem of machines having greater permissions/priviliges/access rights than necessary for the task at hand.
 Retrieving a resource at run-time requires a resource owner, a client, an authorization server and a resource server.
 The resource owner (often the end user) grants permissions to the client to access resources on its behalf.
-This grant is stored at the authorization server.
-After permissions are granted to the client to access resources on the resource server with or without the presence of an end user.
+This grant is stored at the authorization server, after permissions are granted to the client to access resources on the resource server; with or without the presence of an end user.

 When a resource owner provides a grant to the client, this grant SHOULD only contain the permissions the client needs to perform its intended tasks.
-To deny the client access to these resources, the resource owner MUST revoke the grant at the authorization server or a predefined expiration period is applied.
+To deny the client access to these resources after initial permission is granted, the resource owner MUST revoke the grant at the authorization server or the grant might be revoked after a predefined expiration period.

 #### Session based API access pattern
 While this method is considered legacy it is in common use for handling access control to APIs, even though it conflicts with best practices for APIs.
 Because this pattern is more a standard web application pattern we refer to [the latest NCSC guidelines on the subject of web application security](https://www.ncsc.nl/documenten/publicaties/2019/mei/01/ict-beveiligingsrichtlijnen-voor-webapplicaties) for security considerations.